-Some of us store various amounts of gizmos and doodahs in attics or garages, washed up in improbable boxes invariably labeled « misc. » during a consequent period.
-Among those items is often the infamous – heavy and space consuming- « Granny’s » old canteen of cutlery.
-Whether or not the aforementioned Granny can be precisely identified is irrelevant at that point.
-Suffice it to say, she’s usually from, you know, « the other side of the family ».
+Some of us store various amounts of gizmos and doodahs in attics or garages, washed up in improbable boxes invariably labeled« misc. » during a consequent period.
+Among those items is often the infamous – heavy and space consuming-« Granny’s » old canteen of cutlery.
+Whether the aforementioned Granny can be precisely identified is irrelevant at that point.
+Suffice it to say, she’s usually from, you know,« the other side of the family ».

 Who has time for that nowadays ?

-Fast forward a few years and said canteens are commonly found in antic shops, thrift stores or yard sales.
+Fast-forward a few years and said canteens are commonly found in antic shops, thrift stores or yard sales.
 Most of the time still very dark because, still, no one had time for heavy polishing.
-The most curious among you might have tried to gather informations about these domestic « treasures ».
+The most curious among you might have tried to gather information about these domestic« treasures ».
 You then came across the dreaded world of hallmarks and their legal implications.
 Those marks are precious allies in pinpointing the origin, age, composition and, well, price of silver or gold items.
 Sadly, this tremendous source of information is hidden behind a strictly codified and complex system, very few can completely master.
 Though most of it can be found online, one must first know where to look for.

 Let’s take the example of the canteen the spoons from the photo at the beginning of the article come from.
 Micro-photographs of their hallmark is shown below.
 The canteen itself contains 6 forks and 5 table spoons.

 This hallmark is less poetic than it appears.
 Remember the legal requirements ?
-Well, in case the treasure department checks the factory’s production and discover a discrepancy between the silver usage declaration and the actual amount of silver used, this mark creates the legal equivalent of a « smoking gun ».
-No « good faith error » can then be invoked…
+Well, in case the treasure department checks the factory’s production and discovers a discrepancy between the silver usage declaration and the actual amount of silver used, this mark creates the legal equivalent of a« smoking gun ».
+No« good faith error » can then be invoked…

 Now, let’s play a little game of wheel of fortune.
 According to you, what amount of pure silver can be obtained from this canteen ?
 Be aware that there is, indeed, a trap.